maxvfischer/sonos-streaming/README.md

 ## How to stream vinyl to your Sonos speakers

+> **Note**
+> This section uses my pre-built Raspberry Pi image.
+If you wish to use the default Raspberry Pi image and set up the service yourself, that is also possible.
+This can be done by flashing the SD card with the default RPi image, clone down this repository on the RPi, `cd` into the repo, install docker by executing `install-docker.sh` and setting up the service by running `setup-service.sh`.

+### Download the pre-built Raspberry Pi image

+Start by downloading the pre-built Raspberry Pi image here: [https://github.com/maxvfischer/sonos-streaming/suites/17721720018/artifacts/1014666374](https://github.com/maxvfischer/sonos-streaming/suites/17721720018/artifacts/1014666374)

+This image was built using `pi-gen`, by executing `build-pi-image.sh` inside a GitHub Action pipeline ([https://github.com/maxvfischer/sonos-streaming/actions/runs/6682008698/job/18156701236](https://github.com/maxvfischer/sonos-streaming/actions/runs/6682008698/job/18156701236)).

+The image will automatically start the `systemd` service `sonos-streaming` on boot up, starting the streaming by executing `docker-compose.yml`.

+### Unzip the Raspberry Pi image

+As both `pi-gen` and `GitHub Actions` apply compression, you will need to decompress it twice until you have the raw image file `image_2023-10-29-sonos-streaming.img`.

 ### Install Raspberry Pi Installer

 The Raspberry Pi Installer is a software developed by the Raspberry Pi Foundation to simplify the installation of the Raspberry Pi OS to a microSD card.